kikoseijo/klaravel/wiki/README.md

+# WIKI

+> All documentation its embedded inside your application.

 This library its just a wrapper, real work its done on the libraries necessary to make this to work, for the forgotten ones: BIG THANK YOU, for making our lives easier.